KyrianU/Gym-World/README.md

 # Home
-* The home page where, thanks to a large main image, will make the user be aware that this a gympage
+* The home page where, thanks to a large main image, will make the user be aware that this a gympage.
+* This section introduces the user with an eye catching image animation to draw their attention.

+# Why Gymworld
+* This section contains 3 sub-sections explaining what Gymworld is about and what is being offered.
+*